 (Note: all the previous publications in the process capability category are listed on the right-hand side.
-Select "Return to Categories" to go to the page with all publications sorted by category.
-Select this link for information on the SPC for Excel software.
-SPC for Excel does perform Poisson Capability Analysis.)
+Select “Publications” to go to the SPC Knowledge Base homepage.
+Select this link for information on the SPC for Excel software.)

 A major customer has a Cpk requirement of 1.33 minimum for a quality characteristic on a new product you supply.
 You are required to run the Cpk analysis on each production run.
 You have just completed the first production run.
 There were 50 samples taken during the production run.
 You enter the data into your software and generate the control chart and Cpk analysis.
 The control chart is in statistical control.
 You look, of course, at the Cpk value.
 It is 1.40.
 You smile.
 All is good.